zef-dev/convoworks-core/README.md

 ### Admin users

-Serves for accessing logged user and enables saving some specific user data (e.g. platform access configuration), service ownership and sharing.
+Serves for accessing the logged user and enables saving some specific user data (e.g. platform access configuration), service ownership and sharing.

 Convoworks is accessing user data through `\Convo\Core\IAdminUserDataProvider` interface which returns `\Convo\Core\IAdminUser` objects.
 You have to implement these two interfaces, because the user management is always system specific.